Pink-Crab/WPDB-Table-Builder/README.md

 ```

 ## License ##

 ### MIT License ###
 http://www.opensource.org/licenses/mit-license.html

 ## Change Log ##
+* 1.0.0 - Added 2 new methods to the engine interface and wpdb implementation to return the queries used to create table and drop table.
 * 0.3.0 - Change to how much of the API works, some of the externals have changed (no loner accepts fully fluent creation and index/foreign keys have been seperated.)
 * 0.2.2 - No change, branches a mess
 * 0.2.1 - Added in more tests, now has 100% test coverage.
 Added in more valdation around columns, tablename and indexes.
 Previously threw php errors for missing or malformed data.
 Now throw exceptions if Table has no name, a column is lacking key, null, type or length and all indexes which are foreign keys, must have a valid refierence table and column.
 No changes public methods.